weigle22/post-quantum-sign-FALCON-MVC/README.md

 - Start the API and test it using **Swagger UI**.
 - The API **does not require authentication** by default, but you may add security configurations as needed.
 - Database integration is available through the `DataAccess` component (sample `UserData` database access is included).
-- Refer to `Program.cs` and `FalconWrapper.cs` to understand how the DLL is used.
+- Refer to `Program.cs` and `FalconWrapper.cs` to understand how the DLL is utilized.

 #### 3. Publish the API